-- 1. Comply with the dates and deadlines outlined in the Grant Schedule, - 2.
-Have an understanding on the CATPA Board's awarding considerations using the Award Level Estimates, Guiding Principles, and Criteria-Based Evaluation Elements, - 3.
-Submit the application using the authorized CATPA Grant Application in the portable document format (pdf), - 4.
-Use terminologies in the grant application consistent with CATPA Definitions, - 5.
-In the event of an award, conform with all applicable Reporting Requirements, - Demonstrate the value of the requested funds upon the education, prevention, enforcement, training, and/or prosecution regarding auto theft and any foreseeable reduction to auto theft within the designated project area.
+- a.
+Comply with the dates and deadlines outlined in the Grant Schedule, - b.
+Have an understanding on the CATPA Board's awarding considerations using the Award Level Estimates, Guiding Principles, and Criteria-Based Evaluation Elements, - c.
+Submit the application using the authorized CATPA Grant Application in the portable document format (pdf), - d.
+Use terminologies in the grant application consistent with CATPA Definitions, - e.
+In the event of an award, conform with all applicable Reporting Requirements, - f.
+Demonstrate the value of the requested funds upon the education, prevention, enforcement, training, and/or prosecution regarding auto theft and any foreseeable reduction to auto theft within the designated project area.